nav9/iRest/README.md

 * plyer: For graphical notification displays (supposed to be crossplatform).
 * ffmpeg-python and pydub: For playing sound files (supposed to be crossplatform).
 * PySimpleGUI: For a GUI control panel (supposed to be crossplatform).
-* dynaconf or pydantic: For configurations.
+* ConfigParser: For configuration store.

 ## On Linux
 Based on which desktop the Linux OS uses, the screensaver or lock screen function may vary, so the appropriate program needs to be installed and the necessary changes need to be made in the code.